Supporting Parents New to Hearing Loss - online events

 - learn more about the different kinds of support and services available, and how we can support you and your child.

-This session will be led by Vicki Kirwin, our Lead for Audiology and Senior Policy Advisor.
-Vicki will be providing more in-depth information about childhood deafness and providing advice on the best ways to support your child.
+During this session you will receive more in-depth information about childhood deafness and advice on the best ways to support your child.

 The session will also cover: